Deepika-M-gowda/barcode_scanner_android/README.md

 # Overview

 Barcode scanner is a free and open source app which allow to read and generate barcodes.
-It can collect informations about food products, cosmetics and books thanks to the databases Open Food Facts, Open Beauty Facts, Open Pet Food Facts and OpenLibrary.
+It can collect information about food products, cosmetics and books thanks to the databases Open Food Facts, Open Beauty Facts, Open Pet Food Facts and OpenLibrary.

 # Download